IlariaFichera/Empirical_Acoustics_Diffusion_Equation/README.md

-## Empirical Acoustics Diffusion Equation
+## Empirical Acoustic Diffusion Equation Coefficient
 In this repository, the optimization and diffusion equation model scripts for optimizing a spatially varying diffusion coefficient are at hand.
+This repository is the complementary material connected to the submitted paper _Fichera, I., Van hoorickx, C., Hornikx, M., An empirical diffusion coefficient function for the acoustic diffusion equation model in long rooms, Submitted to Applied Acoustics (2025)_.

-The software implementation of the Acoustics Diffusion Equation is part of an ongoing research in the Building Acoustics Group at the Built Environment Department of Eindhoven University of Technology.
+The software implementation of the Acoustic Diffusion Equation is part of an ongoing research in the Building Acoustics Group at the Built Environment Department of Eindhoven University of Technology.
 The main software can be found in the [GitHub Repository](https://github.com/Building-acoustics-TU-Eindhoven/Diffusion) and is currectly **UNDER DEVELOPMENT**.
 It is being implemented by Ilaria Fichera in Python programming language.
 The diffusion equation implementation of this repository is based on the numerical Finite Different Method (FDM) by Du Fort&Frankel (Navarro et al., 2012) from the main project [GitHub Repository](https://github.com/Building-acoustics-TU-Eindhoven/Diffusion).

 ## Setup and Usage instructions